 Further evidence confirmed that healthy teeth contain more strontium than teeth with cavities, which gave indication to researchers that it would likely help bone too.

-It’s worth noting that strontium is almost always present in the same foods in which we find calcium.
+It’s worth noting that strontium is almost always present in the same foods in which we find calcium (we cover the most strontium-rich foods in our Strontium Food Sources page).
 This means that although calcium got the credit, all along it got assistance from strontium in building your bones.

 Calcium is in greater amounts in the bones, and is studied more, so it overshadows the importance of strontium.
 But minerals work collaboratively and are all important.

 If you don’t have enough strontium in your diet, all the calcium in the world won’t provide you with your strongest bones.